• What is the Horse Pass?

 You can also buy a horse pass online.

 Ideally, trail users would acquire their passes prior to arriving at the horse trail.
-In the event that you did not purchase a pass prior to arrival, a self-registration system will be available at many locations, similar to the one used by the cross-country ski pass program.
+In the event that you did not purchase a pass prior to arrival, a self-registration system will be available at many state park locations, similar to the one used by the cross-country ski pass program.

 - Fill out the self-registration form